onedata/onedata-documentation/docs/user-guide/data.md

 [toc][]

 The Onedata system organizes all user data into logical containers called spaces.
-Please refer to [this](spaces.md) chapter for details about this concept and how the logical files are mapped to their physical content on storage backends.
+Refer to [this](spaces.md) chapter for details about this concept and how the logical files are mapped to their physical content on storage backends.

 ## File path and ID

-Files and directories in Onedata can be globally identified using unique file IDs or logical paths.
-Whenever possible, it is recommended to use File IDs, due to better performance and no need for escaping or encoding.
+You can globally identify files and directories in Onedata using unique file IDs or logical paths.
+Whenever possible, it is recommended to use File IDs for better performance and no need for escaping or encoding.

 ### File path